shelleywu1921/tsp/things_that_work/April_18/README.md

 ```
 and make sure it is not a name of an existing file every time you run it.
 Otherwise, old files may get overwritten.

-### Other parameters in `handle_to_teeth3.1` that you may want to change:
+### Other parameters in `handle_to_teeth3.1.py` that you may want to change:
-#### Test for a different graph:
-The strings  in line 221, 222, and 227:
+If you want to use it on a different graph, change the file names on line 221, 222, and 227:
 ```python
 F=build_support_graph('fl1577.x')
 G=create_dom_graph2('fl1577.dom')
 handle_pool= all_handles('fl1577.pool.txt')
 ```

-The variables from line 191 to line 204:
+Changing the following variables from from line 191 to line 204 may yield different results!
 ```python
 teeth_surplus_bound = 1.0
 node_num_upper_bd = 50000